 Composites in engineering are an amalgamation of metals, polymers or ceramics in various compositions or structures.
 This module will investigate the various manufacturing methods and properties of the different families of composites; metal matrix composites, ceramic matrix composites, polymer matrix composites, natural and structural composites.
 Applications of composite materials are very important in the world today due to the nature of the composites being tailored for a specific job.
 Within both classes of materials the non-destructive testing, joining and failure mechanisms and will be considered.

-Materials in fuel cells, wind turbines, solar panels, offshore structures, pipelines, biomass, nuclear, hydrogen storage; catalytic materials, nanotechnology, processing techniques, heat transfer in materials, instrumentation.
+Materials in energy production and storage, such as: fuel cells, wind turbines, solar panels, offshore structures, biomass, nuclear catalytic materials, nanotechnology, processing techniques, heat transfer in materials and instrumentation.
+The role of materials engineering in the circular economy from cradle to grave.

 Forensic materials engineering methods including macroscopic inspection, microscopic examination, chemical analysis and mechanical testing.
 Specifically this will cover: